purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2021-01-11-steam-phish.md

 -----
 # Dissecting A Phishing Site
 -----
-I did grab a screenshot of the main page, but the site presented itself as some big gaming tournament for first-person shooters, and falsely represented itself as being sponsored by Intel.
+I did not grab a screenshot of the main page, but the site presented itself as some big gaming tournament for first-person shooters, and falsely represented itself as being sponsored by Intel.
 The site asked you to log into Steam if you wanted to participate.

 One of the first things I looked at was the certificate: